stackitcloud/stackit-cli/docs/stackit_ske_kubeconfig_create.md

 ### Examples

 ```
-  Create a kubeconfig for the SKE cluster with name "my-cluster.
+  Create or update a kubeconfig for the SKE cluster with name "my-cluster.
 If the config exits in the kubeconfig file the information will be updated."
   $ stackit ske kubeconfig create my-cluster

   Get a login kubeconfig for the SKE cluster with name "my-cluster".
 This kubeconfig does not contain any credentials and instead obtains valid credentials via the `stackit ske kubeconfig login` command.